lprib/vm/README.md

 - TODO: implement IO function which delegates
 - TODO: Abstract notion of "next opcode" which can be from an array or stream
 	- WONT DO: need to support jumps

+# To add an opcode
+- Add to vm_Opcodes.h
+- Handle in vm_ProcessOpcode.c
+- Add unit test in test_vm_ProcessOpcode.c
+- Document in README.md